LEDs are small light sources that consume less power and produce high brightness.

 IR LEDs give light which we human can not see.

-Infrared IR LED are used in TV and AC remote control, CCTV night vision, automatic door sensors, line-following robots, biometric systems.
+Infrared (IR) LEDs emit infrared light and commonly feature in TV and air-conditioner remote controls, CCTV night vision systems, automatic door sensors, line-following robots and biometric systems.

 Ultraviolet (UV) LEDs: